observablehq/stdlib/README.md

 <a href="#Generators_worker" name="Generators_worker">#</a> Generators.<b>worker</b>(<i>source</i>)

-Returns a new [self-disposing generator](#Generators_dispose) that yields a [dedicated Worker](https://developer.mozilla.org/docs/Web/API/Web_Workers_API) running the specified JavaScript *source*.
+Returns a new [disposable generator](#Generators_disposable) that yields a [dedicated Worker](https://developer.mozilla.org/docs/Web/API/Web_Workers_API) running the specified JavaScript *source*.
 For example, to create a worker that echos messages sent to it:

 ```js
 worker = Generators.worker(`